topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 #### Event detail
 Display event's data
-- searchable by name and id
+- searchable by id

 #### Search extrinsics and events by name
-Display list of matching extrinsics and events by name
+Display list of matching extrinsics and events by name.
 - fulltext search - doesn't require exact name, substring is sufficient

 #### Account detail